 Jode also has dogs available for adoption.
 You can contact her on 0788 740 428.

 Great!
 If this is the case, WAG is always on the lookout for good foster carers, who can help them care for their dogs when they reach capacity.
 They only foster out healthy puppies, usually for less than a month at a time.
 You would be responsible for providing food, love, and work on basic training if you can.
 WAG would handle vet care.

 There are a few different options when it comes to vets in Rwanda.
 Available services include vaccinations, spaying and neutering operations, and general medical problems.
 Some also carry out micro-chipping, but it’s best to check with each vet individually.

-Jode’s vet clinic is located near RDB in Kigali.
+Jode Garbe is available for vet services.
 Her number is 0788 740 428 or her email is email@example.com.

 Justin is a Rwandan animal lover who carries out some vet services.
 He is based in Kigali and his number is 0788 843 318.
 Justin can help with vaccinations, de-worming, and perhaps other services too.
 He will come to your home on his scooter.